cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 elapsed_time = end_time - start_time

 print(f"Time taken: {elapsed_time:.2f} seconds")
 ```

 I did not know the underlying distribution, so I choose a radial basis function
-for my kernel.

-Unfortunately, this does not seem to be working, because
-even after 2 hours, the model was not finished.
+in the `kernel` parameter

 Even if there were any potential gains in accuracy, the time
-this model takes drags this down
+this model takes drags this down.
+The program was not finished
+executing even after 2 hours.

 ##### (3.3) Random Forest Classifier